Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Evaluation

-Traditional AllReduce algorithms are optimal on rings or tori with power-of-two network sizes, whereas \name and Bruck's communication patterns are optimal for power-of-three network sizes and remain resilient to suboptimal sizes.
-However, deviations from these introduce additional data transmission due to routing adjustments, which is negligible for small messages but becomes significant for larger message sizes.
-Accordingly, we evaluate all algorithms on power-of-two configurations, and separately compare Bucket, Bruck, and \name on a $27\times27$ torus network (Swing and Recursive Doubling have no implementation for arbitrary $n$ in SST).

-We organize the evaluation as follows: Section~\ref{eva:1D} presents results for ring networks.
-Section~\ref{eva:2D} evaluates square two-dimensional tori for powers of two and three with varying bandwidth.
-Finally, Section~\ref{eva:3D} reports results for three-dimensional tori.

-Our results show that \name is the best performing latency-optimal algorithm for AllReduce in latency-bound scenarios with small and moderate message sizes.
-In these regimes across all evaluated topologies, \name reduces completion time by 5-30\% compared to existing approaches, depending on network size and parameters.
-This advantage persists for message sizes up to 512\,KiB in ring networks and extends to 8\,MiB in multidimensional tori while up to 32\,MiB in high bandwidth networks.
-For 3D tori \name reduces completion time by 5-15\% compared to all state-of-the-art approaches up to 128\,MiB.
+We organize the evaluation as follows: Section~\ref{eva:1D} presents results for ring networks, Section~\ref{eva:2D} for 2D tori with varying bandwidth and shape, and Section~\ref{eva:3D} for 3D tori.
+Appendix~\ref{appendix:add} provides additional results for different topology sizes.
+Our results show that \textsc{Trivance} is the best performing latency-optimal algorithm for AllReduce in latency-bound scenarios by 5-30\% with small and moderate AllReduce sizes.
+This advantage persists for AllReduce sizes up to 512\,KiB in ring networks, to 8\,MiB in multidimensional tori and up to 32\,MiB in high bandwidth networks.
+For 3D tori \textsc{Trivance} reduces completion time by up to 20\% compared to all state-of-the-art approaches up to 128\,MiB.